ChromexUnderscore/OriginsTweaks/README.md

 + Blazeborns can shoot 3 Fireballs on a Cooldown.
 + Blazeborns have a toggleable ability that puts their hands on fire.
   + Catches entites on fire when hit.
+  + Lights Campfires and Fuels Furnei and Brewing stands.
   + Ability to hover while hands are on fire.
-+ Consuming a Firecharge will strengthen the abilities for a short amount of time.
++ Consuming a Firecharge will strengthen the abilities for some time.

 </details>

 <details><summary>Elytrian</summary>